 Every once in a while, there’s either a book, a movie, a TV show, or even a fashion trend, that takes people by storm.

 One such show is Game of Thrones.
-It was and still is a rage.
+It was a rage.
 It’s a show, that everyone knows about, whether they’ve watched it or not.

 For the longest time, people around me were watching it, talking about it and essentially obsessing over it.
 However, I was never intrigued by it.